spensbot/polyglot/_TODO.md

 # Todos

-- During parsing, break words down if necessary to get a definition for each word.
 - Research how to maximize chance of correct agent response formatting
 - Correctly calculate logit bias
 - Add all Junda Chars